pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 introduce themselves to me
 and show that they could be reached if I ever needed anything.

-The office has a pool table, pinbal machines, expresso machine, ice cream, soft drinks, tea,
+The office has a pool table, pinball machines, espresso machine, ice cream, soft drinks, tea,
 VR games, Steam games, Chess board, and a dangerously rich snack bar.

-![Snooker and Pinbal][snooker]{{rsp}}
+![Snooker and Pinball][snooker]{{rsp}}

 Every Thursday someone would organize to go out and grab some beers.
 It was a very chilled environment where everyone would just go to a happy hour and relax.

 One Friday of the month someone organize a game night at their house, where people can play board games and poker.
-One of these night was in an unforgetable farm full of llamas and alpacas.
+One of these night was in an unforgettable farm full of llamas and alpacas.
 Have a fabulous gif of me petting an alpaca.

 ![Me petting an Alpaca][alpaca]{{rsp}}